 Exams: The goal of the exams is both to help you solidify your understanding of the material and to evaluate you on your knowledge.
 There will be two midterm exams and one final exam.
-The two midterms will be in-person, final exam will be online.
+The all exams will be in-person.
 More details will be posted when it comes close to the exam dates.

-In-person midterm exams: closed book, you are allowed a calculator (of any make, must be "just a calculator"), and A4/letter-size, double-sided cheat sheet of your own making (one piece allowed for Exam 1; two pieces for Exam 2).
+In-person exams: closed book, you are allowed a calculator (of any make, must be "just a calculator"), and A4/letter-size, double-sided cheat sheet of your own making (one piece allowed for Exam 1; two pieces for Exam 2; three pieces for final exam).